Brochure and Leaflet Design and Printing tips

 The cover of your booklet can make the difference between it being picked up or discarded.

-Choosing a more contemporary look for your brochure, then we would recommend a matt lamination.
+If you are choosing a more contemporary look for your brochure, then we would recommend a matt lamination.

 Now you have a fantastic design we suggest you use a heavier paper which will ensure durability.
 Choose a really nice coated finish, this could be gloss or silk which could be matt laminated.